bjsmiley/inline-spellchecker/README.md

 # Inline Spell Checker
-A small tool I made instead of sleeping.
+A small tool I made late at night instead of sleeping.
 Motivation: to quickly auto-correct words I know I'm about to butcher instead of going to google to correct it.

 ## Example
 ```shell